| | |

 |

-Note: The Victor Talking Machine Co. recording Studio #1 was located in Trinity Baptist Church, 114 N. 5th Street, Camden, New Jersey.
-Victor purchased the church in February 1916 and they originally intended it to be used for storage purposes.
-However, with its fine acoustic qualities, and the three-manual, twenty-one rank Estey Pipe Organ present in the building, the church was converted to a recording studio and named Building #22.
-The studio was part of the huge Victor manufacturing complex.
-Victor was taken over by RCA in January 1929.
+Note: The Victor Talking Machine Co. recording studios #1 and #2 were located in Trinity Baptist Church, 114 N. 5th Street, Camden, New Jersey.
+Victor purchased the church in February 1918 and they originally intended it to be used for storage purposes.
+However, with its fine acoustic qualities, and the 3-manual, 21-rank Estey Pipe Organ present in the building, the church was converted to a recording studio and named Building #22.
+The two studios were part of the huge Victor manufacturing complex.
+Victor was taken over by R.C.A. in January 1929.
 By 1936, all recording in Camden, including this building, ceased because the Delaware River Bridge trains began operations and the deep-ground vibrations wrought havoc with the recordings.
-The building later served as a gymnasium for RCA employees.
+The building later served as a gymnasium for R.C.A. employees.
 Unfortunately the building has succumbed to urban renewal and is now a parking lot.

 |